mearns/loglow/README.md

 a configurator that applies to the implementation is changed.

-A logger itself, the thing that is used for adding log entries, is mostly just a façade around some functions that load the required implementation and use it to generate the entry.
+A logger itself, the thing that is used for adding log entries, is mostly just a façade around some functions that load the required _implementation_ and use it to generate the log-entry.
 Loggers are stateless; you can get one by name when you need it, reuse or throw it away and get it back when you want it again.
 Because of the separation of loggers and implementations, getting a logger is cheap.